 Learning about ketones

 Ketones are by-products of fat breakdown in your body.
-When found in your urine, they indicate that you're not eating enough calories at regular intervals during the day.
+When found in your urine, they indicate that you're not eating enough calories at regular intervals during the day or that your blood glucose is too high.

 Small amounts of ketones in your morning urine can result from: